evidence-dev/awesome-evidence/README.md

 - [Evidence Labs](https://github.com/evidence-dev/labs): A collection of experimental components incuding maps and advanced analysis components

+## Themes

+- [Sample Themes](https://github.com/evidence-dev/themes): A set of theme configurations that can be used with Evidence in light and dark mode

 ## Articles

 - [The "Pip Install Data Stack"](https://juhache.substack.com/p/pip-install-data-stack) by Julien Hurault